-The ISP Status field, IR(4), contains logic "1" if the device is currently in ISP mode; otherwise, it will contain logic "0".
-The Security field, IR(3), will contain logic "1" if the device has been programmed with the security option turned on; otherwise, it will contain logic "0".
+The ISP Status field, IR(4), contains logic "1" if the device is currently in ISP mode; otherwise, it contains logic "0".
+The Security field, IR(3), contains logic "1" if the device has been programmed with the security option turned on; otherwise, it contains logic "0".